keep-starknet-strange/garaga/README.md

     It also handles witnesses generation for the non-deterministic computations.
 - The CairoZero / Starknet interfaces are responsible for composing and calling the circuits, as well as adding all the extra logic needed to make the algorithms work (Fiat-Shamir heuristic, SNARKS verifiers, etc).

+## Deploying SNARKS verifier on Starknet

+`pip install garaga` with tutorials coming.
+In the meantime, check `tools/starknet/`

-## Getting Started
+## Development setup

 To get started with Garaga, you'll need to have some tools and dependencies installed.
 Here's everything you need:

 ### Prerequisites

 Ensure you have the following installed:
 - [Python 3.10](https://www.python.org/downloads/) - The core language used for development.
-- [Go](https://golang.org/doc/install) - Required for profiling and testing.
+Make sure you have the correct dependencies installed (namely, GMP) for the `fastecdsa` python package.
+See [here](https://pypi.org/project/fastecdsa/#installing) for linux and [here](https://github.com/AntonKueltz/fastecdsa/issues/74) for macos.
+- [Scarb 2.7.0](https://docs.swmansion.com/scarb/download.html) - The Cairo package manager.
+Comes with Cairo inside.
+Requires [Rust](https://www.rust-lang.org/tools/install).

+##### Optionally :

 - [pprof](https://github.com/google/pprof) - A tool for visualization and analysis of profiling data.
+Requires [Go](https://go.dev/).
 - [graphviz](https://graphviz.org/download/) - Necessary for generating graphical representations of profiling data.
-- A functional [SageMath](https://www.sagemath.org/download.html) installation or an operational [Docker](https://www.docker.com/get-started/) daemon with non-sudo privileges.

 ### Setup